erkil1452/gaze360/dataset/README.md

 ### Splits ###

-We have used standard `train`/`val`/`test` splits of the OpenGaze dataset for training and evaluation of our model.
+We have used standard `train`/`val`/`test` splits of the Gaze360 dataset for training and evaluation of our model.
 The list of splits can be found in the `splits` entry and the assignment of particular frame in the `split`.

 Our model is temporal and uses symmetrical radius of 3 frames around the *central frame* (i.e., 7 frames in total) to produce prediction of gaze for the central frame.
 The split is always defined for the *central frame*.
 The first 3 and last 3 frames of each sequence cannot be used (due to missing boundary frames) and are marked as split `unused` = `3`.
 Note, that these frames are still being fed to the network but we do not evaluate their gaze (they are not ever the *central frame*).